p3r7/test-export-wiki-js/authors/anthony-t-marasco/ch-norns.md

 ## install

-**ch-norns will soon be available for beta testing by the norns community at the end of july 2022. more information on downloading the package and submitting feedback will be posted here and on the [lines forum](https://llllllll.co/), so please check back then.**
+**v1.1 of ch-norns will soon be available for beta testing by the norns community at the end of may 2023. more information on downloading the package and submitting feedback will be posted here soon, so please check back then.**